3 observations after Sixers right the ship in time to beat Heat

 Thomas Bryant threw down an alley-oop dunk, Miami stretched its run to 10-0, and Nurse called upon KJ Martin to replace Reed.

 Though Maxey only tallied one point in the second quarter, the Sixers stabilized.
-Nicolas Batum made a tremendous defensive play late in the second quarter, hustling back to block a Rozier layup..
-Maxey then threw a long-distance pass up to Kyle Lowry, who made an and-one lay-in.
+Nicolas Batum made a tremendous defensive play late in the second, hustling back to block a Rozier layup.
+Maxey then threw a long-distance pass up to Lowry, who made an and-one lay-in.
 Batum played strong defense Monday on Duncan Robinson, who scored only three points on 1-for-5 shooting before being ruled out at the beginning of the fourth quarter because of back discomfort.

 The Sixers found Miami’s zone hard to consistently crack, but Oubre drilled a corner three with 0.2 seconds left in the second period and sent the team into halftime with a 51-49 lead.
 Oubre’s steady scoring has been valuable for the Sixers lately; he’s now recorded at least 18 points in eight of his past nine games.